Halen Drayt

 Dislikes

-- Talk of war or violence from the Chromatic Council
+- Talk of war or the Chromatic Council, which still does something specific to his chest

 Background & History